winglang/website-proxy/README.md

 The test can be executed after the distribution is deployed.
 Can be simplified and inlined into Wing once https://github.com/winglang/wing/issues/1878 is there.

-The entire redirect distribution can be dropped once the traffic goes away.
+The entire redirect distribution can be dropped once the traffic goes away